ocicl/ocicl/CODE_OF_CONDUCT.md

-![NOTE]
+> [!NOTE]
-The following "Code of Conduct" applies to the `ocicl` project as a whole, not just this one repo.
+> The following "Code of Conduct" applies to the `ocicl` project as a whole, not just this one repo.
 Thanks!

 # Contributor Covenant Code of Conduct